For 2022 tax filing, the automatic import feature outlined in this help doc is coming later in January 2023.

 If this happens, please follow these steps to manually upload your data from CoinTracker to TurboTax using a file export.

-After confirming your transaction history in CoinTracker is accurate (step 2 above), you can navigate to the tax page and download your TurboTax Online File:
+After confirming your transaction history in CoinTracker is accurate, you can navigate to the tax page and download your Capital Gains CSV (not the TurboTax file):